The COVID-19 Compassion Quilt Project will focus on the creation of a campus quilt to commemorate our collective experience around COVID-19.

 Panel size: 10" x 10" When designing, allow 1/4" for the border

 You can purchase material (100% cotton is preferred) at a Joann’s store, quilting shop, or just cut up a clean shirt or other piece of clothing (perhaps something from a loved one).

-Medium-weight, non-stretch fabrics such as poplin work best (do not use t-shirts – they stretch too much).
+Medium-weight, non-stretch fabrics such as poplin and cotton work best (do not use t-shirts – they stretch too much).